influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/flight/go-flight.md

 ### Example query using Flight SQL

-The following example shows how to use the Arrow Flight SQL client for Go to query an {{% cloud-name %}} bucket:
+The following example shows how to use the Arrow Flight SQL client for Go to query an {{% product-name %}} bucket:

 1. In your editor, open a new file named `query.go` and enter the following sample code: